AnastKap/ARM_Mini_OS/README.md

 - **./process**: contains functions and definitions for the processes, like PCB and a function to attach a new process to the scheduler

+- **./clock**: here one can find definitions and functions for clock manipulation of the microcontroller and the clock configuration of the internal peripherals

 ## To do list
 - [X] **RCC**
     - [X] System clock source from PLL